Royal Exhibition Building: Current use

-The Royal Exhibition Building was used as a COVID-19 mass vaccination centre, being operated by St Vincent's Hospital.
+The Royal Exhibition Building is used to this day as an exhibition venue for various festivals and fairs such as Melbourne Fashion Festival, Melbourne International Flower and Garden Show and Brickvention.
+During the COVID-19 pandemic, the building was used as a mass vaccination centre, operated by St Vincent's Hospital.

 The Royal Exhibition Building is used as an exam hall for the University of Melbourne, Royal Melbourne Institute of Technology, Melbourne High School, Nossal High School, Mac.Robertson Girls' High School and Suzanne Cory High School.

 The building is no longer Melbourne's largest commercial exhibition centre.
 The modern alternative is the Melbourne Convention & Exhibition Centre, which is in Southbank to the south of the Melbourne central business district.